ynashed/bionemo-fw-ea/docs/bionemo/models/equidock.md

 ### Dataset

-The EquiDock model was trained on two datasets: The Docking Benchmark 5.5 (DB5.5) dataset {cite:p}`vreven2015updates` consisting of high quality structures and the Database of Interacting Protein Structures (DIPS) {cite:p}`townshend2019end` mined from the Protein Data Bank.
+The EquiDock model leverages two primary datasets: Docking Benchmark 5.5 (DB5.5) {cite:p}`vreven2015updates` and the Database of Interacting Protein Structures (DIPS) {cite:p}`townshend2019end`.
+DB5.5, considered a gold standard dataset for data quality, consists of 253 structures.
+On the other hand, DIPS is a larger dataset of protein complex structures obtained from the Protein Data Bank (PDB), specifically tailored for rigid body docking.
+It's noted that DIPS contains only bound structures, making it suitable for rigid docking, while DB5.5 includes unbound protein structures, mostly displaying rigid structures.

+Training involves initially training models on the training part of DIPS using the Adam optimizer with a learning rate of 2e-4.
+Early stopping is employed with a patience of 30 epochs.
+The best validation model is determined based on Ligand RMSD on the DIPS validation set.

+For DB5.5, the DIPS pre-trained model is fine-tuned on the DB5.5 training set using a learning rate of 1e-4 and early stopping with 150 epochs patience.
+During training, roles of ligand and receptor are randomly assigned, and both ligand rotation and translation are randomly applied, even though the model is invariant to these operations.

 ### Infrastructure and Configuration